ttmgs/Simon-Game/README.md

 # Simon-Game

 ## Description
-This game is a memory game which you have to memorize the colors that are randomly assigned to you.
+This app is a memory game which you have to memorize the colors that are randomly assigned to you.
+Choose the wrong color and its Game over!

 ## Technologys Used
 - JAVASCRIPT